gy21lm/GEOG5990Portfolio/README.md

 * is initialised with data from the web

 ## CONTENTS LIST
+* LICENCE.txt - licence for the project
 * model.py - python script which runs the model
 * agentframework.py - python script which stores the information about the agents
 * in.txt - a text file containing the values of the environment
+* agentframework.html - documentation for agentframework.py

 ## HOW TO RUN
 Download model.py, agentframework.py and in.txt into the same directory.